 Here are my top 20 recommendations for where to eat in Tulum. 🍴

-Not only that, Tulum Town is a better budget-friendly area to shop and dine in comparison to the flashy Zona Hotelera.
+Not only that, but Tulum Town is also a better budget-friendly area to shop and dine in than the flashy Zona Hotelera.
 (Although, nothing in Tulum is extremely cheap compared to other parts of Mexico!).

-On that note, I actually prefer Tulum’s local scene in the pueblo MUCH more than the NYC fashion-designer boho vibes along the coast.
-That’s why strolling around and getting a feel for the town is in my opinion one of the best things to do in Tulum.
+On that note, I prefer Tulum’s local scene in the pueblo MUCH more than the NYC fashion-designer boho vibes along the coast.
+That’s why strolling around and getting a feel for the town is, in my opinion, one of the best things to do in Tulum.

 If you’re in town, especially explore Main Ave and Calle Centauro Sur, plus the streets running parallel and perpendicular.
-There are tons of hidden restaurants, shops, and vegan cafes to discover here.
+There are many hidden restaurants, shops, and vegan cafes to discover here.

 If you tire from swimming in cenotes or exploring Mayan ruins, the beautiful Caribbean shoreline is but a few minutes away.